PublishedApr 29, 16:00Last updatedMay 28, 16:44

 🌍 Africa's Fertilizer Crisis

-Africa's farmland, valued at $1 trillion, faces a severe fertilizer crisis due to global shocks, including shortages and rising costs.
+Africa's $1 trillion farmland faces a severe fertilizer crisis due to global shocks, including shortages and rising costs.
 Supply disruptions are crippling food production across the continent, with reports indicating that the situation could worsen without immediate intervention.
 The crisis highlights the vulnerability of African agriculture to global geopolitical tensions.Bloomberg+1

 🚨 Humanitarian Warning

 A UN task force leader warned that the blockade of fertilizers in the Strait of Hormuz could lead to a major humanitarian crisis within weeks.
-The blockade, led by Iran, threatens global fertilizer supplies critical for agriculture in countries like Brazil, China, India, and Africa.
+The blockade threatens global fertilizer supplies critical for agriculture in countries like Brazil, China, India, and Africa.
 The situation underscores the interconnectedness of global food systems and the potential for widespread impact.Radio-Canada+1

 🌾 Impact on Asian Agriculture